Jurassic Park (franchise): Others

 A live show, titled Jurassic World Live, started touring in 2019.

-Jurassic World: The Experience is scheduled to open in the second quarter of 2025, at the Asiatique mall in Bangkok.
-The attraction will feature animatronic dinosaurs and recreated locations from the franchise.
+Jurassic World: The Experience is a touring exhibition that features animatronic dinosaurs and recreated locations from the franchise.
 It is a collaboration between Universal Destinations & Experiences, Asset World Corporation, and Neon, a Singapore-based firm.
+The exhibition tour will visit Bangkok, London, Bogata, Munich, Singapore, and other cities worldwide.